A 9-Step Guide to Developing a Mobile App

 Replace the landing page with a website that includes more detail and direct links to install the app.
 You can then promote the app with paid search campaigns on Google Play, the App Store, and Google Ads.
 And also promote it on relevant social media platforms.

-When doing your market research, you should have learnt more about where your audience spends their time online.
+When doing your market research, you should have learned more about where your audience spends their time online.
 Hire a landing page creation agency and tell them the metrics.
-But you should also have discovered what their interests are, and what their needs are that align with your app.
+But you should also have discovered what their interests are and what their needs are that align with your app.
 These can all help you target your marketing more effectively.
 If your app is meant to support your business, you can promote it to your customers too.
-But remember, your marketing shouldn’t only appeal to current customers, it should also attract new customers.
+But remember, your marketing shouldn’t only appeal to current customers; it should also attract new customers.

 Another component of marketing your app is app store optimization (ASO).
 Similar to SEO for websites, ASO involves optimizing your app store listing to make your app more appealing.
 It can also be used to improve its discoverability through the use of keywords, descriptions, and images of app screens.